 Waves are generated by wind blowing across the surface of the ocean.
 As waves approach the shore, they gain energy and crash against the coastline, resulting in:

-• Formation of features such as sea caves and cliffs.
+• Formation of features such as sea caves, arches, stacks, and wave-cut cliffs.

 Tidal Forces